 According to the National Institute on Drug Abuse, already 21 percent to 29 percent of patients prescribed opioids for chronic pain misuse them.
 If doctors mismanage pain in patients also taking SSRIs, that number could climb significantly.
 Ultimately, they could add to the roughly 10 percent of pain patients prescribed opioids who develop an opioid use disorder.

 Antidepressant and opioid drug interactions can cause serotonin syndrome.
 Serotonin syndrome is also referred to as serotonin toxicity.
 It’s a condition in which the body has too much serotonin, resulting in mild to life-threatening symptoms.

 Types of antidepressants associated with an increased risk for serotonin syndrome include:

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs)

 - Serotonergic antidepressants, part of the drug class known as noradrenergic and specific serotonergic antidepressants (NaSSAs)

-According to Neurology Times, meperidine (sold under brand names such as Demerol), methadone, and tramadol carry label warnings about the risk of serotonin syndrome, but other opioids most commonly linked to serotonin syndrome include:
+According to Neurology Times, meperidine (sold under brand names such as Demerol), methadone, and tramadol carry label warnings about the risk of serotonin syndrome.
+Still, other opioids most commonly linked to serotonin syndrome include:

-More than 40 million tramadol prescriptions were dispensed in 2017, and 1.6 million people reported misusing tramadol that year, according to the Drug Enforcement Administration.
+According to the Drug Enforcement Administration, more than 40 million tramadol prescriptions were dispensed in 2017, and 1.6 million people reported misusing tramadol that year.
 Prozac, the first SSRI to hit the market and still one of the most popular, was dispensed more than 24 million times in 2012 alone, according to Statista.
-At such prescribing rates, there is a significant chance of people taking tramadol and Prozac, presenting a risk for serotonin toxicity.
+There is a significant chance of people taking tramadol and Prozac at such prescribing rates, presenting a risk for serotonin toxicity.

 Serotonin toxicity symptoms can include but are not limited to the following health concerns, depending on the combination of antidepressants and opioids: